banisterious/obsidian-sonigraph/docs/planning/active/note-journey-plan.md

 ## Overview

-Extend Sonigraph to support real-time sonification of Obsidian's local graph view, providing an alternative to timeline-based animation.
-This feature will allow users to hear the structure and relationships around individual notes as they navigate their vault.
+Extend Sonigraph to support real-time sonification through **Note Journey mode**, providing an alternative to timeline-based animation.
+This feature will allow users to hear the structure and relationships around individual notes as they navigate their vault by following links and exploring connections.

 ## Core Concept

-Instead of animating the entire vault chronologically, sonify the **local graph** - the immediate network of connections around the currently active note.
-The music updates dynamically as users navigate between notes, creating an interactive, exploration-driven audio experience.
+Instead of animating the entire vault chronologically, **Note Journey mode** sonifies the immediate network of connections around the currently active note.
+The music updates dynamically as users navigate between notes, creating an interactive, exploration-driven audio experience that follows your path through your knowledge graph.

 ---